cyrus2281/night-city/src/pages/Credit.md

 ### Code

-- SimonDev (https://www.youtube.com/@simondev758) for character and camera movement mathematics
+- [SimonDev (YouTube)](https://www.youtube.com/@simondev758) for character and camera movement mathematics
-- Louis3797/r3f-world-with-character (Github) for R3F adoption of SimonDev's character and camera movement mathematics
+- [Louis3797/r3f-world-with-character (Github)](https://github.com/Louis3797/r3f-world-with-character) for R3F adoption of SimonDev's character and camera movement mathematics (Modified)
 - [GitHub Markdown CSS file](https://github.com/sindresorhus/github-markdown-css/blob/main/github-markdown.css) (modified to work with the custom Dark/Light Mode Switch)

 #### Do you want to learn how to create something like this?

 > **Checkout the course [Three.js Journey](https://threejs-journey.com/) By [Bruno Simon](https://bruno-simon.com/)**